 “I am in need of advice since I am about to make an important decision about what career to choose.
 I just graduated with a Bachelor in Applied Psychology.
 I am going towards my master’s and I am thinking of attending an online school.
 I am between Clinical psychologist and I-O psychology.
 What degree do you recommend the most?
 Unfortunately, I do not know anyone who can help me with this so I will really appreciate if you can help me.”

-While many who earn a master’s in clinical psychology later go on to pursue a doctorate, many others instead choose to enter the field of work immediately as a licensed counselor, a marriage and family therapist, or other similar sort of profession.
+While many who earn a master’s in clinical psychology later go on to pursue a doctorate, many others instead choose to enter the field of work immediately as a licensed counselor, a marriage and family therapist, or other similar profession.

 Clinical vs. I-O Psychology: Two Interesting Psychology Specialties